Soft20/Mini-Project-Web-Services/README.md

 * [node.js](https://nodejs.org/en/)
 * [yarn](https://www.npmjs.com/package/yarn)

-`Node.js` comes with a package manager called `npm`, we uses a optimized version called `yarn` which can be installed uses `npm` as seen below.
+`Node.js` comes with a package manager called `npm`, we use an optimized version called `yarn` which can be installed using `npm` as seen below.

 ```bash
 npm install -g yarn